timgoud/terraform-provider-zabbix/README.md

   }
 }

-# This virtual resource is responsible of ensuring no other items are associated to the template
+# This virtual resource is responsible of ensuring no item and trigger is directly associated to the template
 resource "zabbix_template_link" "demo_template_link" {
   template_id = zabbix_template.demo_template.id
 }